simcap/instantroom/README.md

 ## Upcoming features

-1. Local access to secret keys on the client side will be password protected
+- Local access to secret keys on the client side will be password protected
-2. Your own InstantRoom!
+- Your own InstantRoom!
 Executables will be available to install your own InstantRoom server.
 The client applications will allow to point to any server's url

 ## Attack scenarios

-InstantRoom is based on the secrecy of your private key generated through the Public Key Infrastructure.
+InstantRoom is based on the secrecy of your private key generated through the _Public Key Infrastructure_.
 So leaving aside advanced implementation attacks scenario, here is the only way your group chat can be compromised:

 - the attacker gets hold of your secret key!